sirbowen78/ansible_api/README.md

 - example7.py: demonstrates on removing resources.

 - example8.py: demonstrates on creation chaining by using the creation response, the creation begins from creating organization until job templates, and finally add existing credential to the created job.

+# command line
+Usage example: python tower.py -u admin --host 192.168.1.1 --resource projects lab -p Required switches are -u/--user, --host and -p/--pass which are the username, hostname and password.
+-p/--pass will invoke a getpass() for you to type in the password on your screen securely.

+The --resource is to get the information of a specific resource name, such as I need to get the json response of a project named lab.